pierluigiferrari/model_predictive_controller/README.md

-# MPC Controller
+# Model Predictive Controller
-This is a simple model predictive controller (MPC) for 2D trajectories implemented in C++.
+This is a model predictive controller (MPC) for 2D vehicle trajectories implemented in C++.

 ---